 For example, the fax machine created a bottleneck for the U.S. coronavirus response.
 The outdated technology made it incredibly difficult for health officials to track cases, and Washington State called in the National Guard to help with manual data entry.
 A streamlined digital reporting process could substantially improve contact tracing, and arguably save lives as a result.

 In addition to harnessing updated technology, it is important to regularly test your emergency plan and mass communication software.
 Make sure your systems can handle a surge in calls or use.
 During Hurricane Harvey, the Harris County 911 system received approximately 80,000 calls within a 24-hour period, exceeding the limits of what the outdated telephone network technology could handle.
 Modern mass communication systems can work over internet-based networks and enable local emergency centers to outsource 911 calls if they become overwhelmed.

 OnSolve specifically uses its patented Universal ANI® technology, which is a toll-free number used to reduce inbound calls.
 It allows call recipients to re-dial the number appearing on their Caller ID to hear the alert message in its entirety, as many times as needed.
 This helps dispatchers who are often burdened by non-emergency calls by freeing them up to do their actual jobs while providing the caller with immediate access to the information they need.

 During any type of emergency, it is essential that your residents are equipped with the right information.
-If you’re looking to make improvements to your emergency management plan, consider streamlining your communication strategy with an emergency management system.
+If you’re looking to make improvements to your emergency management plan, consider streamlining your communication strategy with a critical communications product.